 Both of the tyres in this comparison are made by Continental, which is a brand from Germany.
-In this particular case, the Continental AllSeasonContact 2 has a better rating of 85% compared to 81% of the Continental VanContact 4Season.
 The first tyre test of Continental VanContact 4Season was done in 2020, compared to 2023 when was the Continental AllSeasonContact 2 first tested.
-When it comes to comparison, eu labels can be also interesting - 96% of Continental VanContact 4Season has A wet grip rating, whereas 100% of Continental AllSeasonContact 2 has B rating.
+When it comes to comparison, eu labels can be also interesting - 97% of Continental VanContact 4Season has A wet grip rating, whereas 98% of Continental AllSeasonContact 2 has B rating.

 | Continental AllSeasonContact 2